iortiz-splunk/observability-workshop/content/en/ninja-workshops/14-AppDynamics-Workshop/1-application-performance-monitoring/2-install-agent/_index.md

 {{% notice title="Tip" style="primary"  icon="lightbulb" %}}
 We already configured the required configuration fields required by AppDynamics within the Controller (Application Name, Tier, Node..).
 If you need to modify any of these configuration, you can do this by modifying the controller-info.mxl file located at /opt/appdynamics/javaagent/conf directory

-There are various ways to configure this parameters, below is the order precendence:
+There are various ways to configure these parameters, below is the order precendence:
 1. System environment variables.
 2. JVM properties passed on the command line.
 3. Properties within the controller-info.xml file.